Abhishek-Bharti-1/Equilibria/README.md

 Answer - To set the timer and concentrate on a particular task for  the specified duration

 #### Question 4 Can we set alarms?
-Answer - No, currently that's not included in our future scope.
+Answer - No, currently not.
+That's included in our future scope.